CortexFoundation/tech-doc/model-writing-tutorial.md

 ![cerebroMenu](imgs/cerebroMenu.png)

-Then choose `Fixed Point Model Data` - recall that our MRT has converted our ML model from float-point to (integer-only) fix-point for deterministic on-chain inference.
+Then choose `Fixed Point Model Data` - recall that our MRT has converted our ML model from float-point to (integer-only) fixed-point for deterministic on-chain inference.

 ![fixedPoint](imgs/fixedPoint.png)

-Now select your two model files at the same time.
+Now select the two model files simultaneously.

 ![select](imgs/select.png)

 ![upload](imgs/upload.png)

-Change the input shape in the grey box `shape`.
-(Note: even if your input is of shape 1,28,28 you need to re-type it anyway.
-We will do this here if you've been following this tutorial, setting the input to 1,28,28 for our model)
+Change the input shape in the grey box `Shape`.
+(Note: even if your input is of shape 1,28,28 you need to re-type it anyway, and that's what you should do here if you've been following this tutorial.)

-Now make sure you've signed in to your TestNet wallet and don't have any other transaction confirmation windows open (or the new transaction confirmation window wouldn't pop out).
+Now make sure that you have signed into your TestNet wallet and don't have any other transaction confirmation windows open (otherwise the new transaction confirmation window will not pop out).

-Type in the model description, click `save` and then hit `upload`.
+Type in the model description (any texts you wish), click `save` and then hit `upload`.
 A new transaction confirmation window will pop out.
-(If it doesn't, it's probably due to the two reasons above.
-Close your browser and try again).
-Click confirm.
+Click `confirm`.

-We're not done yet - recall that we're only generating a torrent file here, which includes metadata about the model file that enables its broadcast to other full nodes.
+We're not done yet - recall that we're only generating a torrent file here, which includes metadata about the model files that enable their broadcast to other full nodes.

-### Step 2: Seed/broadcast this torrent
+### Step 2: Seed/Broadcast This Torrent

-To finish the upload, we now need to seed(upload/broadcast) the model file along with the torrent file (model file's metadata).
+To finish the upload, we now proceed to seed (upload/broadcast) the model files along with the torrent file (the model files' metadata).
 In this example, we will use [torrentf](https://github.com/CortexFoundation/torrentfs), a client based on the Anacrolix BitTorrent client.

 After confirming the upload transaction on Cerebro above, a torrent file is generated and downloaded.
-The file name should be something like `3145ad19228c1cd2d051314e72f26c1ce77b7f02.torrent`, the number is called `infohash`, make sure you save it and then rename this file to just `torrent` (make sure your operating system is not hiding the file name extension; i.e. make sure the file name is not `torrent.torrent`)
+The file name should be something like `3145ad19228c1cd2d051314e72f26c1ce77b7f02.torrent`.
+The alphanumeric string is called `infohash` - make sure you save this `infohash` and then rename the file to just `torrent` (make sure your operating system is not hiding the file name extension; i.e. make sure the file name is not `torrent.torrent`)

-Next, we create a new folder named `3145ad19228c1cd2d051314e72f26c1ce77b7f02` (the infohash) in which we put the `torrent` file alongside the `data` folder containing the model files that we created above.
-Once that is done, create a new directory called `test` and put the entire folder into it.
+Next, we create a new folder named `3145ad19228c1cd2d051314e72f26c1ce77b7f02` (same as the infohash) in which we put the `torrent` file alongside the `data` folder containing the two model files.
+Once that is done, create a new directory called `test` and put everything into it.

 The resulting directory should have this structure:

 ![seed](imgs/seed.png)

-Now, if you don't have Go installed already, you can install Go with this [guide](https://www.linode.com/docs/development/go/install-go-on-ubuntu/).
+Now, if you don't have Go installed already, install Go first.
+We recommend this [guide](https://www.linode.com/docs/development/go/install-go-on-ubuntu/), but make sure to install the latest stable version.

 Now run